 I cannot find the biscuits near me so have never tried using them in this recipe, but I guess this could make a good alternative to Lotus biscuits to make this vegan almond biscuit butter.
 Let me know if you tried making this recipe with Speculoos!

-How long will this vegan almond biscuit butter last?
+How long will this almond butter last?

 Can I substitute almonds for other nuts?